-Searches will always be conducted in accordance with the DfE guidance on Screening, Searching and Confiscation (January 2018) and in such a way as to reduce embarrassment or distress.
+Searches will always be conducted in accordance with the DfE guidance on Screening, Searching and Confiscation (July 2022) and in such a way as to reduce embarrassment or distress.
 Further details of the school's procedures are set out in Annex 3.

-e) Use of reasonable force
+f) Use of reasonable force

+There are circumstances where it is appropriate for staff in school to use reasonable force to safeguard children.
+The term 'reasonable force' covers the broad range of actions ised by staff that involve a degree of physical contact to control or restrain children.
 The use of force is considered reasonable if it is proportionate to the consequences it is intended to prevent.

-If a student is considered to be at great risk of hurting themselves or others, all members of school staff have a legal power to use reasonable force without parental consent; this power also applies to people temporarily placed in charge of students by the Headteacher, such as parents accompanying school visits.
-Reasonable force can also be used to prevent students from damaging property or from causing disorder.
+All members of school staff have a legal power to use reasonable force without parental consent to prevent students committing an offence, injuring themselves or others, damaging property, or to maintain good order and discipline at the school or among students.
+This power also applies to people temporarily placed in charge of students by the Headteacher, such as parents accompanying school visits.

-In line with DfE guidance (Use of Reasonable Force, July 2013) circumstances in which force might be appropriate include, but are not limited to:
+In line with DfE guidance Use of Reasonable Force, July 2013 circumstances in which force might be appropriate include, but are not limited to: